 - Cover Letter (See PI qualifications and commitment to a research career)

 - Table of Contents

 - Abstract (max 300 words)

-- A timeline or project plan with defined milestones (max 1 page)
+- A Timeline or project plan with defined milestones; propose only what can be accomplished within ONE YEAR (max 1 page)

-- Resources and Environment (limit ½ page) Document access to any resources and environment that will be required for successful completion of the project.
+- Resources and Environment (limit 1/2 page) Document access to any resources and environment that will require for successful completion of the project.